rupaktiwari/Book_Recommender_System/README.md

-# Book_Recommender_System
-This is a machine learning project done using collaborative filtering technique, and flask for backend.
+This a repo for all my ML_Projects